astronomyk/SimCADO/SimCADO/simcado/docs/source/examples/Source.md

            ... ,
            [0.0, ...
 0.0]])

-Here SimCADO takes a the pixel coordinates of the image and converts them to positions on the focal plane. **Note** the user must specify a plate-scale in arcseconds (`pix_res=`) for the image.
+Here SimCADO takes a the pixel coordinates of the image and converts them to positions on the focal plane.

+!!!Note

+    the user must specify a plate-scale in arcseconds (`pix_res=`) for the image.
 Each pixel with a value above a certain threshold (default `flux_threshold=0`) will be used in the `Source` object.
 The coordinates of these pixels are added to the arrays `.x` and `.y`.

 We also need to provide a spectrum for the image.
 This spectrum is assumed to be the only spectrum for each pixel in the image.
 The pixel values are then the intensity assigned to that spectrum at that pixel position.